simonwep/li18nt/README.md

 const options = {
     duplicates: {
         ignore: [
+            // Info: This is normally not requried as strings in ignore will automatically be converted to an array!

             /**
              * Returns ['b', 'a'], but you can use any valid js-property-path e.g.